Do you worry that job interview mistakes are ruining your chances of landing your dream job?

 Additional Tips for a Successful Job Interview

-Send a “Thank You” note at no more than 2 days after the interview.
+Send a “Thank You” note no more than 2 days after the interview.
 Express your interest towards the job you are interested in and thank them for their time.

-And finally nothing succeeds like confidence and good body language.
+And finally, nothing succeeds like confidence and good body language.
 Put yourself into a confident frame of mind before you enter the room and make sure your body language is appropriate for the image you want to present.

 Powered by Facebook Comments